 Studio 2 by Freed of London are what every ballerina’s shoe dreams are made of – they’re supportive, protective, and attractive.
 Professional ballerinas swear by Freed of London and we reckon they’ve got a point!

-First things first, they’re handmade to ensure a number of different widths, shapes, and fits.
+First things first, they’re handmade to ensure several different widths, shapes, and fits.
 Furthermore, they’re high-quality and hardwearing because they’re made with stiff and sturdy leather (as well as a satin upper for breathability).

 Other than that, they’re steady and secure which means they’re a little advanced for beginners.
 But they’re meant to be professionally fitted, which means you’re going to get the perfect fit no matter what your feet look like.